-Police responding to Beach Haven incident, children being kept in school
+Children kept in school after firearm reported to police at Beach Haven

 "My son told me that some police walked through the school as well during school hours.
 Hope everything's ok."

-Another parent said none of the of the responding officers they saw were armed.
+A parent said none of the of the responding officers they saw were armed.

 "I saw two officers on Tramway Rd, not armed.
 Thought that was a bit odd.
 They must be doing a raid on a house or something.
 We went down Beach Haven Rd and as we came up Birkdale Rd we saw three cop cars travelling - no sirens, but lights - travelling down Birkdale Rd towards Beach Haven."